A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Discussion

-\paragraph{Models for cross-linked polymer.} Polymer models with a potential energy as defined in \cref{eq:gem_energy} have received some attention in the past \cite{Solf66551995,Kantor52631996,Bryngelson5421996}.
-However, an essential difference with the GEM presented here is that in those studies, the effective interactions were uniform, \textit{i.e.} $k_{ij} = k$.
-More recently, such a model has been re-introduced to account for the particular scaling of the radius of gyration of the chromosome in the interphase nucleus \cite{Bohn0518052007,Mateos-Langerak38122009}; the $k_{ij}$ were distributed as Bernoulli variables, hence defining random loops.
-Here we have not made such assumptions on the $k_{ij}$ variables.
-Our model also presents certain similarities with the Gaussian Elastic Network model used in the context of protein folding \cite{bahar1997direct,haliloglu1997gaussian}.
+Properties of cross-linked polymers have been extensively studied \cite{Solf66551995,Kantor52631996,Bryngelson5421996}.
+However, in those studies the rigidities of the harmonic interactions were uniform, \textit{i.e.} $k_{ij} = k$ in \cref{eq:gem_energy}.
+A similar model was also re-introduced to account for the particular scaling of the radius of gyration of the chromosome in the interphase nucleus, in which the $k_{ij}$ were distributed as Bernoulli variables and hence defined random loops \cite{Bohn0518052007,Mateos-Langerak38122009}.
+Recently, an other model with quadratic interactions was proposed to obtain polymer states with arbitrary fractal dimension \cite{polovnikov2018effective}, in which the harmonic couplings followed a power law of the contour distances.
+Yet these studies did not attempt to compute Hi-C contact probabilities or to predict chromatin conformations.
+Our model also presents some similarities with the Gaussian Elastic Network model used in the context of protein folding \cite{bahar1997direct,haliloglu1997gaussian}.